SDW3rner/cv/README.md

 ### Prerequisites

 - Install [Bazel](https://bazel.build/start)
-- XeLaTeX must be installed and available in PATH
+- XeLaTeX must be installed and available in PATH for Bazel to build the PDFs

 ### Build targets